 Education and Schools in Hong Kong

 Schools in Hong Kong are well regarded academically.
-Although public schools uphold a high standard of learning, the curriculum is centred on learning by repetition and frequent examinations.
+Although public schools uphold a high standard of learning, the curriculum is mostly taught in Cantonese and centred on learning by repetition and frequent examinations.
 As a result, expat families usually enrol their children in private international schools.
-Fortunately, the melting pot nature of Hong Kong ensures that there are many international teachers and school options for expat children.
+Fortunately, the diverse nature of Hong Kong ensures that there are many international teachers and school options for expat children.

 Public schools in Hong Kong

 Education is taken very seriously in Hong Kong culture.
 Teachers are treated with a great deal of respect, and students tend to be disciplined and well behaved.

 The school year in Hong Kong typically runs from September to July.

 There is a large number of international schools in Hong Kong.
 These mostly teach the British, American or Australian curricula, and are attended by both foreigners and locals who want to get a foreign education.
 There is also some choice for families from other countries who want their children to continue with their national curriculum; these include, but are not limited to, Canadian, Norwegian, French, German and Swiss schools.
 Many international schools also offer the International Baccalaureate (IB) programme.

 As competition for places at the most prestigious schools in Hong Kong tend to be very high, expats will find that some schools sell debentures, which allow the child to be given priority in the admissions process.
 While having a debenture is advantageous, there is still no guarantee that the child will be accepted.
 Schools usually cap the number of debentures they issue each year, but this varies from one institution to the next.